 Welcome to MIKE GAST Lawn Care, Inc.

-At MIKE GAST Lawn Care, Inc., you will receive professional support for all phases of your project: From consultation to maintenance, we will gladly take care of your concerns.
+At MIKE GAST Lawn Care, Inc., you will receive professional support for all phases of your project:

 You can choose between a full planning or an individual consultation, between the sensible integration of existing elements or a completely new design.
 Our work always meets the highest quality requirements, and also includes fresh ideas.